Alfie Cicale

-Alfie Theodore Cicale (born 19 April 2002) is an English professional footballer who plays as a wing back for Veikkausliiga club VPS.
+Alfie Theodore Cicale (born 19 April 2002) is an English professional footballer who plays as a winger for Veikkausliiga club HJK.

 Early career

 Cicale joined the Norwich City youth academy when he was aged 12.
 Cicale played with Norwich for three years until he resigned from the academy and continued to study and play football in a small local club with his friends.
-In 2020, Cicale started studying history in Oxford and playing in Oxford Jesus College university team.
+In 2020, Cicale started studying history in Oxford and playing in the University team.
 During his time at Oxford, his other sport was sprinting.
 He graduated in 2023 with "a first-class history degree".

 Club career

 After graduating, Cicale trialled with Northampton Town and Swiss club Neuchâtel Xamax, but was not able to get a contract due to his lack of competitive playing experience and due to visa difficulties.
 He also spent time with Finnish second-tier club TPS, but could not be registered as the transfer window had already closed.